If I were insane, would I know it?

-I TOOK A DEEP breath in an attempt to contain my excitement as the brass bell perched over the door announced a customer.
+I took a deep breath to contain my excitement as the brass bell perched over the door announced a customer.
 Okay.
 We have a busy shop.
 Just any customer does not excite me.

 “Hi William,” I mistakenly greeted.
 “What can we do for you today?”